Wise in our own eyes

 Well I have a news bulletin of my own for you: The Truth doesn’t care if it validates your opinions or whether it comforts you.
 The Truth simply is.
 No matter how hard we try, we cannot change Truth to match our feelings and opinions.

 So question everything that crosses your path.
 And yes, that includes questioning your elders, your teachers, your politicians, your pastor, even your parents.
-(Except my kids, they shouldn’t question their parents…) But in all seriousness, simply don’t take anything as absolute truth without at least checking several sources for yourself.
+(Except my kids, they shouldn’t question their parents…) But in all seriousness, don’t take anything as absolute truth without at least checking several sources for yourself.

 A lot of wars, deaths, and misery in this world stem from not enough people questioning what “they” tell us to believe.